 fbpx Skip to Content

-Workers Can Take Action Against Their Unions for Negligence
+Workers Can Take Action Against Their Union for Negligence

 Nov 20 | 2018 by

 However, the General Counsel’s position is that negligence can rise to the level of arbitrary conduct necessary to find that an unfair labor practice occurred.
-Going forward, unions will be required to show that they have procedures in place to properly track grievances.
+Going forward, a labor union will be required to show that they have procedures in place to properly track grievances.
 There is no bright-line rule, though, so any analysis will depend on the facts of each case.

-But how does this affect Michigan public employees and their labor unions?
+But how does this affect Michigan public employees and their labor union?
 That’s not exactly clear.
 In many cases, the Michigan Employment Relations Commission relies on national precedent.
-So all unions and their workers should be on the lookout.
+So, all labor workers should be on the lookout.